LeNPaul/ApplePy/README.md

 ### Current Progress

 There are plans to do a complete rebuild of this project, from the ground up.
 Django will be the web framework used on the backend.
+Potentially build a physics simulation visualization tool, or potentially integrate with Physics in Motion.

 ### Project Timeline